SamadTheTechGuy/Accidental-Drug-Related-Deaths-Analysis/README.md

 # Brief Introduction
 The accidental drug related deaths data shows accidental death report associated with drug overdose from different genders, races, the causes and manners of death, etc. from 2012 to 2021 in United States.
 So, recently, the Office of the Chief Medical Examiner, State of Connecticut hired me as a data analyst to help unravel and find insightful information about the data.
 ## Brief Overview of the dataset
 This dataset was made available on data.gov provided by the Office of the Chief Medical Examiner, State of Conneticut.
 Owned by Pauline Zaldonis.
 It consists of more than 9,000 rows and 48 columns split into 2 tables.
-After data cleaning, the rows was reduced to 3,163 rows.
+After data cleaning, the rows were reduced to 3,163 rows.
 ## Problem Questions
 *  What is the total number of deaths recorded over the years?
 *  What are the total number of male and female victims from the report?